ppy/osu-wiki/news/2025/2025-11-25-osu-beatmapping-world-championship-2025-results.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/Oj8n9OEbO9E" frameborder="0" allowfullscreen></iframe>
 </div>

 > Going into the semifinals, we knew we had to step up our mapping if we wanted to advance.
 Our initial decision was to use a top/bottom playfield gimmick, since we hadn't seen much of that in the competition, and the straightforward song name also gave us the idea to use themed sliders.
 Our first tests were on crumbling house sliders, but they felt weak on their own, so we added growing and wilting flowers and fleshed out other ideas.
-Once we had phyr's butterfly stream, it started to come together—since we weren't just mapping the "town" in ruins, but also the environment.
+Once we had phyr's butterfly stream, it started to come together — since we weren't just mapping the "town" in ruins, but also the environment.
 >
 > In the last kiai, the map ends with a storm or barrage of sliders raining down the screen to represent the cause of the "ruins" which ties things up very nicely.
 This may have been our most ambitious map in the competition, but I think we're all satisfied with the ideas and concepts we were able to execute given the tight deadline.